ramgopalcheedu/challenges/back-end/README.md

 changes.
 Of course, you're free to examine the test cases to understand what they're expecting from your solution.

-## Submitting your solution
-You have two options to submit your solutions:

-1. Email the solution to challenges@yieldstreet.com in a zip archive.
-2. If you prefer to use GitHub, fork the `challenges` repo to a **private** repo on your personal GitHub account, and add the following GitHub users as
-   collaborators: `uqbar`, `mbrito-yieldstreet`, `paulcutajar` and `rfialho-yieldstreet`.
-Email challenges@yieldstreet.com to let us know the solution has been pushed.

-**IMPORTANT: PLEASE MAKE SURE THE FORKED REPO IS PRIVATE, AND PLEASE DO NOT SUBMIT A PULL REQUEST ON THIS REPO**

 [1]: https://www.scala-sbt.org
 [2]: https://www.jetbrains.com/idea
 [3]: https://www.eclipse.org